 Open your PhpStorm project, select the Tools Menu, select Deployment, and then click the Configuration... option.

 Enter your Pantheon site name, followed by a dash and the environment.

 Select SFTP for type and click OK.

 Use your site's SFTP connection information to configure the Connection tab:

 Auth Type: Select Password and specify password, or key pair and select your private SSH key.

 Root Path: Click the Autodetect button and the Root Path should be automatically populated:

-Click the Test SFTP Connection... button and make sure the connection is successful before moving forward.
-Click OK.
+Click the Test SFTP Connection... button and make sure the connection is successful.

-You are now ready to begin editing your code.
-Any files you change and save locally will be automatically uploaded to your Pantheon development environment.
+You are now ready to edit your code.
+Any files you change and save locally will be automatically uploaded to your Pantheon Dev environment.